peteroupc/peteroupc.github.io/graphicsapi.md

 [^1]: In this document, "rendering in software" means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
 The following are examples of a graphics library that follows the spirit, even if not the letter, of the classic-graphics specification: [**_Tilengine_**](https://github.com/megamarc/Tilengine), [**_kit_**](https://github.com/rxi/kit/), [**_DOS-like_**](https://github.com/mattiasgustavsson/dos-like), [**_raylib_'s `rlsw` software renderer**](https://github.com/raysan5/raylib).
 Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/).

 [^2]: It is unclear whether to include any of the following in the lean 2-D graphics API; this will depend on how heavily pre-2000 or pre-1995 games made use of them.<br><br>a.
 2-D affine transformations (which keep parallel lines parallel; examples are scalings, shears, and rotations).<br>b.
 Translations, rotations and scalings, but no other 2-D affine transformations.<br>c.
 Translations, rotations, scalings, and reflections, but no other 2-D affine transformations.<br>d.
 So-called "[**raster operations**](https://learn.microsoft.com/en-us/windows/win32/gdi/raster-operation-codes)" (bit-by-bit operations between two images), such as those found in the Windows API.<br>e. [**Alpha compositing**](https://ciechanow.ski/alpha-compositing/) while drawing 2-D graphics.<br>f.
 Drawing one image part over another (Porter and Duff's "over" operation), with optional translucency, but no other nontrivial alpha compositing.
 The images may have translucent (semitransparent) or transparent pixels.<br>g.
-Same as (f), except the images can't have translucent pixels.<br><br>By contrast, text rendering is not included in this lean API, since the needs of applications in supporting writing systems and languages vary, as do approaches to rendering text.
+Same as (f), except the images can't have translucent pixels.<br>h.
+Drawing dashed 2-D paths.<br><br>By contrast, text rendering is not included in this lean API, since the needs of applications in supporting writing systems and languages vary, as do approaches to rendering text.

 [^3]: Here, a "unit" means the spacing between an image's pixels.
 Thicker outlines can be drawn by approximating the 2-D path with line segments, then drawing filled circles around each segment's endpoints, then drawing filled rectangles that follow the path of each line segment.
 Thus, a lean graphics API need not support outlining paths thicker than one unit.
 See also Ron Gery, "Primitive Cool", Microsoft Developer Network, Mar.
 17, 1992.